I wrote this because it has taken years to get to the point where God having a Son made any kind of internal sense. These are my current conclusions.

 And what about bearing God's wrath?
 I don't see God as wrathful exactly, but I do think humans have violated spiritual laws (laws that resemble karma) for a really long time.
 Injustice, oppression, murder, you name it, humans have done it.
 I personally think the stain of violence and selfishness has been on the planet a long time (selfish gene theory), and humans have been all too willing to play along with the selfishness.
 I think human souls come to Earth wanting to learn lessons from evil - thereby empowering evil (see my essay about the Tree of the Knowledge of Good and Evil).
 I think everything we do has been tainted, spiritually and biologically, with darkness.
 And because there are consequences for this, we should rightfully be reaping devastation.

 Boy, if this is true, then we were so tainted with darkness, so eager to be slaves to darkness, so in-tune with the dakrness, that God really did have a hugely difficult task to kick us out of that quantum state, and into something higher.
+(And, of course, He had to set the record straight: that supernatural being who likes to kill and destroy was not acting as a loyal and obedient messenger from God, despite what the Old Testament writers thought.
+That being is a renegade murderer and Jesus came to stop that bad stuff, not inflict it on us.)

-But remember, God wanted to rescue Creation.
+God really wanted to rescue Creation.
 He knew it would go "that horribly pear-shaped" (as Graham Cooke puts it), and He would have taken steps to fix it.
 Jesus on a cross?
 God Himself stepping into Imperfection and enduring an unjust penalty?
 I don't understand how even God dying on a cross saves all of humanity from penalty, but I also consider this:

 For a moment, let's picture what kind of potential energy Jesus brought to Earth.
 Yes, I'm blending the physics term with spiritual terms.
 I think we all carry potential energy - because we (seriously) all have potential, and all have some kind of driving force behind our births.
 Some of us may only be here a short while, and some may be here a long time and have a great impact.
 Our potential energy become kinetic for the most part.
 But what kind of potential energy would God have?
 Infinite.
 What kind of energy is then unleashed on Earth through a life spent to the utmost, and then a death of grace and forgiveness chosen to unleash maximal energy upon the planet?
 Hmm.
 Infinite?